 A UX designer could also work on a UI.
 However, other UX designers could only hit the mark with the research and wireframes.
 You can find courses related to UI design in the open classrooms and the UX designer path.
 You have the option to do it alone, or you can also opt to do it in collaboration with other UI designers.

-By learning UI design, a designer can get training in graphic design, color theory, photo direction, motion graphics, and strong typography.
+By learning User Interface design, a designer can get training in graphic design, color theory, photo direction, motion graphics, and strong typography.
 It will assist in working as the creative director of the visual vision of products at the senior level.

 Roles and Responsibilities of a UI Designer